Sasse: 'Repeal with a delay,' then replace

 Later that day, Trump tweeted, "If Republican Senators are unable to pass what they are working on now, they should immediately REPEAL, and then REPLACE at a later date!"

+"I have a lot of respect for Sen. Sasse, but that idea is an absurd idea," the independent senator said in an interview on "State of the Union."

+"The Congressional Budget office indicated that if you simply repeal the Affordable Care Act — Obamacare — you will throw ...
+32 million Americans off of health insurance," said Sanders, who intends to introduce legislation outlining a "Medicare-for-all, single-payer" health care plan.

-Republican Rep. Adam Kinzinger of Illinois rejected the suggestion of repealing and then replacing the law, saying it could harm Americans.
+Republican Rep. Adam Kinzinger of Illinois has also rejected the suggestion of repealing and then later replacing the law, saying it could harm Americans.

 "I think it's repeal and replace," Kinzinger told CNN's Chris Cuomo Friday on "New Day."
 "We can argue whether they like the system we're bringing them in or not, but simply a repeal, even with the sunset the year or two down the road -- the problem (is) we know how Washington works."